etattershall/internet-of-thingies/Interfaces/RPI_to_Arduino/Identification/README.md

 - `RNG.addNoiseSource(noise)` adds a noise class provided by a different library in the same repository eg 'RingOscillatorNoiseSource' or 'TransistorNoiseSource'
 - By default, the RNG library uses [Entropy's](https://sites.google.com/site/astudyofentropy/project-definition/timer-jitter-entropy-sources/entropy-library) "Harvest entropy from watchdog jitter" to add noise from differences in timing functions

-Without the hardware for `addNoiseSource()`, crypto_test.ino uses the other methods.
+Without the hardware for `addNoiseSource()`, generate_random_key.ino uses the other methods.
 Perhaps using the analoge pin as an input to `stir()` is too predictable so the sketch compares the timings of each of the methods.

 #### Note
 The key length appears to be different each time...
 Turns out that the Serial.print(blah, hex) [doesn't print leading zeros](https://forum.arduino.cc/index.php?topic=38107.0)!